How to Apply Lube | How to Use Lube | Tips & Techniques

 Before you determine which lube works best for you, you should understand how each works:

 Silicone is a body safe hypoallergenic lubricant.
 It's a great choice for people who have sensitive skin.
 This formula also lasts longer.
 That’s great for those marathon sex sessions that you don’t want to interrupt.
+Silicone is also the best lube for masturbating, especially for men.

 There is one downside however.
 A silicone-based lube cannot be used with silicone toys.
 Silicone lubes will cause the material in silicone sex toys to break down over time, and should be avoided in all cases.